Access

 Indoor accessible toilets

-Accessible toilets can be found along the festival on all ground levels of Imperial College London, Science Musuem and Victoria and Albert Museum and can accommodate electric wheelchair users.
+Accessible toilets can be found inside indoor venues around the Festival and can accommodate electric wheelchair users.

 More resources